gnoparus/aave_brownie_py/README.md

 1. Swap our ETH for WETH
-2. Deposit some ETH into Aave
+2. Deposit some WETH into Aave
 3. Borrow some assets with the ETH collateral
     1. Sell that borrowed assets
 4. Repay everything.